AminKhorramii/Blog/content/posts/adding-motherduck-to-datakit.md

 - Write queries that automatically route to the right place
 - Create tables in MotherDuck directly from local data

-The schema browser now shows both local and cloud data in one tree view.
+The schema browser now offers you the opportunity to show both local and cloud data in one tree view.
 Orange cloud icons for MotherDuck, hard drive for local.
 Simple.

 ## Try It Out